Have you ever wondered how to start a carpet cleaning business?

-Once it’s time to register your new carpet cleaning business, you’ll be dealing with several government agencies.
+Once it’s time to register your new carpet cleaning business, you’ll deal with several government agencies.

-There are federal, state, and local laws governing an owner’s legal requirements when starting a business.
-Let’s look at the most common requirements.
+Federal, state, and local laws govern an owner’s legal requirements when starting a business.
+Let’s look at the most common conditions.

 Each location has different licenses, permits, or tax forms required.
 Use the SBA License and Permits page to identify what your carpet cleaning business needs.
 Keep reading for information on different legal structures.

-That means if something goes wrong, you could lose both your carpet cleaning company and your home.
+If something goes wrong, you could lose your carpet cleaning company and your home.

-I’d only start a sole proprietorship if you really need to save some money at the very beginning.
+I’d only start a sole proprietorship if you need to save some money initially.

-Because you’ll be in customers’ homes and offices providing your service, it is important to prevent personal liability.
+Because you’ll be in customers’ homes and offices providing your service, it is essential to prevent personal liability.
 As soon as you can, convert it to an LLC.

 Limited Liability Corporation (LLC)